 Fashion for mummy

 I do like the range of resort wear on offer at the Bali Boathouse, (Jl.
-Laksamana Basangkasa No.55) especially the designer Misterzimmi.
-Even if you don’t fancy shopping, I recommend you just visit here to take a picture of the bright coloured bathing houses framing the store front.
+Laksamana Basangkasa No.55) especially Misterzimmi.
+Even if you don’t fancy shopping, I recommend you just visit here to take a selfie in front of the bright coloured bathing houses framing the store front.